 How to Avoid Letting Technology Weaken the Bonds in Your Family

 In her book, The Big Disconnect, Dr. Catherine Steiner-Adair has a lot to say about how electronic devices are changing the lives of children, especially their connection to the important people in their lives.
 Between children that are always on their tablets or watching television, and parents that are always on their telephones, children are missing a huge part of their development, from vocabulary and communication skills to self-esteem, understanding their emotions and controlling responses, and developing a secure sense of self.

-Essentially the relationship and interaction with friends and family members that builds social skills and awareness, important cognitive skills, problem-solving abilities and individual personalities are gone.
+Essentially, the relationship and interaction with friends and family members that build social skills and awareness, important cognitive skills, problem-solving abilities, and individual personalities are gone.
 Have you ever sat at a restaurant and noticed all of the families that are on their phones.
 From the oldest to the youngest member are all on some sort of technology, sitting at a restaurant, paying good money for an experience, to all be involved in their own worlds, not even aware of another person’s existence.
 Or are you guilty of being one of these families yourself?

 There is even an argument now that some kids who are diagnosed with ADHD may be showing symptoms, instead, of fragmented family life and parental inattention rather than a disorder of their own.
 Isn’t it worth looking into?